 Erply back office.
-If you enable this check box, user will be able to log in into Erply back office environment.
+If you enable this check box, the user will be able to log in into Erply back office environment.

-POS: This check box allows the group to use Touch POS, Windows POS and iPhone / iPad POS apps.
+POS: This checkbox allows the group to use Touch POS, Windows POS, and iPhone / iPad POS apps.

 This list includes:

-- “Product pictures” module on product card
+- “Product pictures” module on the product card

-- ERPLY Accounting (Margn)
+- ERPLY Accounting (Margin)

 - Salesman app